-I must have a sensitive or strong nose, because no kitchen odor gets by me unnoticed.
-Yeah, it’s a super power I’d like to be stripped of.
-So, I have tried a multitude of things to eliminate garbage odors such as:
+I must have a sensitive or strong nose because no kitchen odor gets by me unnoticed.
+Yeah, it’s a superpower I’d like to be stripped off.
+So, I have tried a multitude of things to eliminate garbage odors, such as:

 Coffee – I filled a small container with fresh coffee grounds and placed it under the sink.
-While coffee does have a strong aroma, that I love – this wasn’t the best idea as I accidently spilled the coffee grounds when reaching in for the dishwasher tablets.
+While coffee has a strong aroma that I love, this wasn’t the best idea as I accidentally spilled the coffee grounds when reaching for the dishwasher tablets.
 Yep, that required the vacuum to clean up!

 Peppermint – This stuff is quite the odor eliminator!
-I even used it to keep the mice away, before we got cat.
+I even used it to keep the mice away before we got a cat.
 I have literally dropped straight peppermint essential oil into the garbage bag to banish odors.
-This works great, until my husband takes out the garbage and the bright peppermint scent goes with it.
+This works great until my husband takes out the garbage and the bright peppermint scent goes with it.